What is Low Testosterone?

 - Inability to gain muscle

 Because all men' feel' the effects of testosterone deficiency differently, it is vital to look closely at the symptoms and then the blood test.
 Only then can our doctors create a bespoke treatment plan for each patient.
-Another issue that is often confused with testosterone deficiency is low thyroid.
-We routinely test for thyroid problems, which is commonly confused with testosterone deficiency.

 Disclaimer: The information provided on this page is not a substitute for professional medical advice, diagnosis, or treatment.
 If you have any questions or concerns about your health, please consult a doctor.